Zero Trust adoption framework overview

 Each business scenario encompasses a different set of assets with different tools to take inventory.
 Methodically, you begin with an inventory and classification of the assets for each business scenario:

 1. Asset Identification: What assets do you want to protect, such as identities, data, apps, services, and infrastructure?
-You may use the functional areas called out above as a guide of where to start.
+You might use the functional areas called out above as a guide of where to start.
 Asset identification forms part of your Define strategy and Plan lifecycle phases.
 The Define strategy phase can articulate a specific scenario, while the Plan phase documents the digital estate.

 2. Asset Classification: How important is each one of the identified assets, such as identities, business critical data, and human resources data?
 Asset classification is part of the Ready phase where you begin to identify the protection strategy for each asset.